Arhaan-Abdullah-Pro/Arhaan-Abdullah-Pro/README.md

 ## About Me

-I'm a passionate developer who loves to solve problems and build scalable applications.
-I enjoy exploring new technologies and collaborating on innovative projects.
+<h3 align="center">I'm a passionate developer who loves to solve problems and build scalable applications.
+I enjoy exploring new technologies and collaborating on innovative projects.<h3>

 - 🔭 I’m currently working on: IMAGE CLASSIFICATION
 - 🌱 I’m currently learning: SQL & POWER-BI